RajDandekar/RajDandekar.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year PhD student in the Computational Science and Engineering (CSE) department at MIT.
-I'm advised by Chris Rackauckas and Alan Edelman
-Not all those who wander are lost.
-This helps me keep sane.

 # About Me
 * I am a 4th year Ph.D. student in the Computational Science and Engineering (CSE) department at the [Julia Lab, MIT](https://julia.mit.edu) advised by Prof. [Alan Edelman](http://math.mit.edu/~edelman/) and [Chris Rackauckas](https://chrisrackauckas.com).
 * My research interests lie in Scientific Machine Learning applied to epidemiology, probabilistic machine learning, bayesian neural networks...